patalas/patalas.github.io/index.md

 - Teamplayer inside and outside the office
 </div>

-## Your Angular Expert
+## Your Angular and Java Expert

 To build an easy-to-use and intuitive user interface you need an frontend developer with experience and a deep unterstanding of the used frameworks.
 With over 3 years of experience in frontend development in Angular I will be a valueable help for your proejct.

-Use my knowledge of over 10 years of work as a developer in projects with different companies like RWE AG, Raiffeisen Bankengruppe, Ruhr Institute of Technology, Federal Ministry for Economic Affairs and Energy.
+Use my knowledge of over 10 years of work as a developer in projects with different companies like
+- RWE AG
+- Raiffeisen Bankengruppe
+- Ruhr Institute of Technology
+- Federal Ministry for Economic Affairs and Energy.

 ### CV